-The Miller Human Rights Award will support undergraduate human rights students who seek to deepen their experience through study abroad or volunteer work.
+The Miller Human Rights Award will support graduate and undergraduate human rights students who seek to deepen their experience through study abroad or volunteer work.
 The placement should provide substantive and thoughtful engagement, through a human rights lens, with communities experiencing socio-economic inequities, forms of discrimination, or other types of institutional or societal marginalization.
 Applicants with placements in the Global South are especially encouraged to apply, although the nature of the work and its potential for addressing a significant need in a marginalized community is prioritized over a specific location/country.
 The Miller Award will support up to two undergraduate students per academic year.

 Steve Miller is the Chief Financial Officer of Warby Parker and serves on the Board of Ubuntu Pathways.
 Steve graduated from Columbia College in 1995 with a degree in Political Science.
 While at Columbia, Steve spent time in Johannesburg, South Africa and helped raise over $500K in support of local communities.
 Steve’s volunteer experience had a lasting impact on his commitment to social justice initiatives and he remains actively engaged with civil society in the country.